jnozzi/cocoadev.com/markdown/FileCopyProgress.md

 ----

-You would probably have to do it using some Carbon call; You may also be able to have another thread using General/NSFileManager to get the size of the destiantion file during copying, but I would say that that would be verrrrry buggy, and hard to implement in realtime.
+You would probably have to do it using some Carbon call; You may also be able to have another thread using NSFileManager to get the size of the destiantion file during copying, but I would say that that would be verrrrry buggy, and hard to implement in realtime.

 ----